 As noted in Section 6.2, certain wells within the RMA NWR public use area require well locks to minimize the potential for exposure to groundwater or damage to these wells.
 Each well was inspected to verify that locks were in place and that there had been no disturbance of the wells.
 All well locks in the public use area were present.
 There was no evidence of tampering with any of the wells.
-One well was noted as missing its label.
-This item was corrected following the inspection and no further action is required.

 Other groundwater remedy structures are monitored pursuant to the LTMP and have not been evaluated separately as part of this effort.
 The monitoring results, as well as any corrective actions, are reported and tracked in the Annual Summary Reports.
-The most recent report was finalized on July 19, 2023 (Fiscal Year 2022 Annual Summary Report for Groundwater and Surface Water (Navarro 2023c)).
+The most recent report was finalized on August 13, 2024 (Fiscal Year 2023 Annual Summary Report for Groundwater and Surface Water (Navarro 2024c)).